material flow analysis critical raw materials

 Material system analysis (MSA)

 Material System Analysis (MSA) consists of a map of the flows of materials through the economy, as raw materials or as parts of basic materials, components or products, in terms of entry into the economy (extraction and import), movement through the economy (production, consumption, exports), additions to stock, and end-of-life through either disposal or recovery.
 An MSA also includes information about the sustainability of the use of materials and the security of supply.
-The Material System Analysis will include the materials consumed in the EU-28 and their associated flows over the entire life cycle, including exploration, extraction, processing, manufacturing, use, and end of life disposal and treatment.
+The Material System Analysis includes the materials consumed in the EU and their associated flows over the entire life cycle, including exploration, extraction, processing, manufacturing, use, and end of life disposal and treatment.

 List of raw materials studied: